awsdocs/amazon-ecs-developer-guide/doc_source/ecs-anywhere.md

 + ECS Exec isn't supported\.
 + SELinux isn't supported\.
 + Using Amazon EFS volumes or specifying an `EFSVolumeConfiguration` isn't supported\.
-+ Specifying GPU requirements in the task definition isn't supported\.
 + Integration with App Mesh isn't supported\.

 ### Supported operating systems and system architectures<a name="ecs-anywhere-supported-os"></a>